Rahulkoheda/RPS-GAME/README.md

 # RPS-GAME
-this ia a ROCK PAPER SICCSORS game
+This ia a ROCK PAPER SICCSORS game.
+It holds the user choice and the computer choice.
+Based on there choices declares the winner and allocates points and displays the score and the winner.